peptide garden

 Disclaimer

-This article reflects the FDA's bulk drug substance categorization as of March 2026.
+This article reflects FDA bulk drug substance materials and PCAC notices available as of May 16, 2026.
 Categories are subject to change through ongoing FDA evaluation and reclassification proceedings.
 This is for educational purposes only and does not constitute medical or legal advice.
 Always consult a licensed healthcare provider before using any peptide product.